-The US dollar displayed a depreciating trend in the first three quarters of 2017; by contrast, the euro continually appreciated against the US dollar.
-The Japanese yen fluctuated with the trend of the US dollar and the movement of hedging needs resulting from geopolitical risks.
-In the fourth quarter, the US dollar turned to a strengthening trend.
-Nonetheless, in 2018 Q1, affected by market concerns over fiscal stability owing to US tax reform as well as the strengthening economic recovery attracting capital inflows to the euro area and emerging economies, the US dollar index declined again and the euro appreciated against the US dollar.
+Chart 2.6 Movements of various currencies against the US dollar owing to US tax reform as well as the strengthening economic recovery attracting capital inflows to the euro area and emerging economies, the US dollar index declined again and the euro appreciated against the US dollar.
 The Japanese yen also saw an appreciating trend against the US dollar driven by hedging needs (Chart 2.6).
 With regard to major Asian currencies, in 2017, most of them displayed appreciating trends against the US dollar owing to the higher-than-expected economic growth rates among Asian economies attracting massive international capital inflows.